-- Only copyrighted materials are subject to the restrictions in this Policy Statement.
-Noncopyrighted materials may be copied freely and without restriction.
+- 1. Only copyrighted materials are subject to the restrictions in this Policy Statement.
+Non-copyrighted materials may be copied freely and without restriction.
 Because a copyright notice is not required for copyright protection of works published on or after March 1, 1989, most works (except those authored by the United States Government) should be presumed to be copyright protected, unless further information from the copyright holder or express notice reveals that the copyright holder intends the work to be in the public domain.
 With regard to works published prior to March 1, 1989, a copyright notice generally is required in order for them to be copyright protected. - 2.
 Copyrighted software may be copied without the copyright owner's permission only in accordance with the Copyright Act.
 Section 117 of the Act permits the making of a single archival back-up copy.
 Most software, however, is licensed to the user and the terms of the license agreement may give the user "permission" to make copies of the software in excess of the single archival copy permitted by the Copyright Act.
 Each software license agreement is unique, and its terms and provisions will vary from product to product and from company to company.
 As a result, the extent of the user's rights to copy licensed software beyond that which is permitted under the Copyright Act cannot be determined without reference to the user's license agreement with the software copyright owner.
-It is the policy of Pierce Mortuary College computing equipment must be in accordance with the Copyright Act and the pertinent software license agreement.
-Further, faculty, staff, and students may not use unauthorized copies of software on Pierce Mortuary College.
+It is the policy of Pierce Mortuary Colleges that any copying or reproduction of copyrighted software on Pierce Mortuary College computing equipment must be in accordance with the Copyright Act and the pertinent software license agreement.
+Further, faculty, staff, and students may not use unauthorized copies of software on Pierce Mortuary College owned computers or computers housed in any Pierce Mortuary College.